ledergec/rapidschema/readme.md

 Validation Error 2 is located at "stringValue" and the corresponding message is: Expected string of length at most 20.
 Actual: length 24 string: "My dog wears sunglasses!"
 ~~~~~~~~~~

+The example also shows how to change the behavior of the object class such that errors are reported when additional
+properties are present in the json string.

 However, with a jsonschema much more can be done.
 Please consult the [full list of supported json schema features](TODO)
 to see which json schema features are supported by rapidschema.
 Consult the above references for inspiration on what
 can be done using a json schema.